Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/publishing-optimization.md

 By default, this dependency is not active.
 Language fallback process can be a complex calculation and have a performance impact.
 Only enable this is you really require language fallback - make sure its disabled if not required.

-Set the value of setting `ExperienceEdge.EnableItemLanguageFallback` to true if Item Language Fallback is used in Sitecore and wants to active this dependency during publishing.
+Set the value of setting `ExperienceEdge.EnableItemLanguageFallback` to true if Item Language Fallback is used in SitecoreAI and wants to active this dependency during publishing.

-Set the value of setting `ExperienceEdge.EnableFieldLanguageFallback` to true if Item field Language Fallback is used in Sitecore and wants to active this dependency during publishing.
+Set the value of setting `ExperienceEdge.EnableFieldLanguageFallback` to true if Item field Language Fallback is used in SitecoreAI and wants to active this dependency during publishing.

 <Alert status="info" mb={4}><AlertIcon />
 Every time this dependency is activated or deactivated by configuration change, site republish is required to ensure this dependency is updated in edge for all items.